lucpizz/Code-Quiz/README.md

 ## Site Structure

 1. HTML webpages
-   - Index.html - Quiz Applciaton main webpage
+   - Index.html - Quiz Application on main webpage
 2. Asset directory

    - CSS file - attributes to the design of the webpage
-   - Javascript file - adds the functionality to the Quiz Application
+   - JavaScript file - adds the functionality to the Quiz Application

 3. Images directory
    - Screenshot of webpage, Quiz Application